ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: The Proposed ConciseHint Framework

 \section{The Proposed ConciseHint Framework}

 In this section, we elaborate on our proposed ConciseHint that encourages models to speak concisely by continuously and adaptively exerting influence on the reasoning process.
-ConciseHint injects textual hint into the reasoning process to enhance efficiency.
-To avoid excessive intervention in complex queries while maintaining intensive intervention for easy queries, ConciseHint scales up the injection interval adaptively, making it positively correlated with the current length.
-To avoid compromising accuracy in the early reasoning stage and achieve computational savings in the later stage, ConciseHint dynamically determines the injection position, from head to tail progressively.
-Besides, we demonstrate that even though our manually designed hint achieves good efficiency improvement in a training-free way (i.e., ConciseHint), incorporating the training of embeddings of the hint on a concise dataset can further reduce the token usage (i.e., ConciseHint-T).
+ConciseHint injects learnable hints into the reasoning process to enhance efficiency.
+To avoid excessive intervention in complex queries while maintaining intensive intervention for easy queries, ConciseHint adaptively controls the injection intensity, ensuring it is negatively correlated with the complexity.
+To avoid compromising accuracy and achieve computational savings, ConciseHint dynamically determines the injection position, from head to tail progressively.
+Both manual and learned hints can encourage the subsequent reasoning to be more concise.
+Even though the manual hint (denoted as ConciseHint) can already achieve significant efficiency improvement in a training-free way, the learned hint trained on concise data (denoted as ConciseHint-T) can further enhance the efficiency by capturing concise patterns inherent in the data.
+Controllability of the reasoning length can be easily achieved by interpolating in the embedding space.
+The overall framework is presented in \Cref{fig:method}.

-ConciseHint injects the hint like ``-<|im\_start|>make answer concise!<|im\_end|>-'' in the reasoning process.
+\textbf{ConciseHint continuously injects the hint in a complexity-adaptive way.} Specifically, ConciseHint continuously injects the hint like ``make answer concise!'' in the reasoning process.
 For instance, if the original text is ``Okay, let me try to figure out this problem.
-The problem says a robe takes 2 bolts of blue fiber and half that much white fiber'' will be modified to ``Okay,-<|im\_start|>make answer concise!<|im\_end|>- let me try to figure out this problem.
+The problem says a robe takes 2 bolts of blue fiber and half that much white fiber'' will be modified to ``Okay, make answer concise! let me try to figure out this problem.
 The problem says a robe takes 2 bolts of blue fiber and half that much white fiber''.
-Injecting the hint can encourage the following token generation to be more concise.
+Injecting the hint can encourage the following reasoning to be more concise.
 However, a critical problem is how to select an optimal injection intensity for a given query.
-An excessively high injection intensity will harm the accuracy, particularly for complex queries, while a low intensity will decrease the efficiency improvement (see ~\Cref{table:ablation-interval} in the ablation study).
+An excessively high injection intensity will harm the accuracy, particularly for complex queries, while a low intensity will decrease the efficiency improvement (see \Cref{table:ablation-interval} in the ablation study).
 We propose to tackle this problem from a complexity-adaptive perspective.
 We model the control of the injection intensity as the selection of the injection interval, i.e., the number of tokens between two adjacent injections.
-We propose a complexity-adaptive and dynamic interval control, formulated as follows:
+We propose a complexity-adaptive and dynamic interval control mechanism, formulated as follows:

 {

 }